 Insta360's latest iPhone-compatible camera makes snapping in 4K VR a breeze.

-All GoPro cameras are definitely not created equal.
-Here's a breakdown of each of the company's models to select the right one for your needs.
+All GoPro cameras are not created equal.
+Here's a breakdown of each of the company's models -- new and old -- to select the right one for your needs.

 It's doesn't give you the best image quality, but this pocketable iPhone-only 360-degree camera gets the job done.